Affordable Ohio Health Insurance Plans

 There are no maximum out-of-pocket expenses, unless you have a Supplement plan.
 Any physician, specialist, or facility, that accepts Medicare, can be used.
 If you travel internationally, an additional policy may have to be purchased.
 The SHIP program can provide free counseling for many coverage-related decisions.
 The BFCC-QIO (Benefits Coordination And Recovery Center) should be notified if you are not satisfied with specific covered services.
 In the Buckeye State, Plans N and G are more similar than other states, since providers do not bill Part B excess charges.
 Cost of coverage is only difference between policies with the same letter offered by different companies.

-Note: Medicare Part B premiums increased to $174.70 for 2024.
-The annual deductible also increased to $240, and the Part A inpatient deductible (hospital admission) is now $1,632.
+Note: Medicare Part B premiums increased to $185 for 2025, a 5.9% increase.
+The annual deductible also increased from $240, and the Part A inpatient deductible (hospital admission) also increased from $1,632.
 Most Medicare recipients are not required to pay a Part A premium.
-The standard monthly cost for Medicare Part B enrollees has increased to $174.70.
-Last year, the amount was $164.90.
+2025 Plan D enrollees now have a $2,000 maximum out-of-pocket cost for medications.
+Also, payment plan billing options are now offered for medications instead of an upfront payment requirement.

 Eligibility